CallMeFahad/mini_gateway_fraud_detection/README.md

 ## How to Test

 ### Option 1: Interactive Documentation (Easiest)
-1. Start the application: `uvicorn app:app --reload`
+1. Start the application: `uvicorn fraud_detection_main:app --reload`
 2. Open your browser and go to: `http://localhost:8000/docs`
 3. You'll see an interactive interface where you can:
    - Test the fraud detection by entering transaction data